msanatan/msanatan.github.io/blog/2020/accessing-nodejs-modules-with-create-react-app-and-electron/index.md

 - electron
 ---

-I recently got an <a rel="nofollow noopener" target="_blank" href="https://arduboy.com/">Arduboy</a>, a hackable handheld that I can make games for.
+I recently got an <a rel="nofollow noopener noreferrer" target="_blank" href="https://arduboy.com">Arduboy</a>, a hackable handheld that I can make games for.
 There are a lot of awesome games as well, and as an inconsistent but avid gamer, I do want to play the best ones.
-Unfortunately at the time, the only way for me to do so on a Mac was to clone a game from Github and compile it with the <a rel="nofollow noopener" target="_blank" href="https://www.arduino.cc/en/main/software">Arduino IDE</a>.
+Unfortunately at the time, the only way for me to do so on a Mac was to clone a game from Github and compile it with the <a rel="nofollow noopener noreferrer" target="_blank" href="https://www.arduino.cc/en/main/software">Arduino IDE</a>.

 I asked the Arduboy community, and it seems that some software is coming for Mac but I don't know when.
-I found some libraries that I could use to upload games to the Arduboy, the easiest one was <a rel="nofollow noopener" target="_blank" href="https://github.com/noopkat/avrgirl-arduino">avrgirl-arduino</a>.
+I found some libraries that I could use to upload games to the Arduboy, the easiest one was <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/noopkat/avrgirl-arduino">avrgirl-arduino</a>.
 Writing a script to do it via the CLI was easy thanks to this awesome library.
 I figured I'd make an app for it as well.

 The app was made with React using the `create-react-app` tool, and bundled with Electron.
 The tricky part was setting it up so that I could develop the app in Electron rather than in the browser.
 The next hurdle was getting the app to access Node.js modules like `fs` and `avrgirl-arduino`.
 If you're a similar situation, this bit of info might help.